Young couple renters pose in own modern home look in distance dreaming planning

 Become an authorized user

 You could ask someone to add you as an authorized user on their credit account.
-As an authorized user, you get the benefit of the payment history and credit utilization on the account.
+As an authorized user, if the creditor reports the account on your credit file, you could get the benefit of the payment history and credit utilization on the account.
 Those are the two most important factors in any credit score.
-If the account is at least six months old, you get the credit benefits on day one after you’re added.
+If the account is at least six months old, you could get the credit benefits on day one after you’re added.

-To be an authorized user or co-borrower, choose a financial partner who has good payment habits and keeps their credit card balances low.
+When selecting an authorized user or co-signer choose a financial partner who has good payment habits and keeps their credit card balances low.
 Otherwise, the shared account could have a negative effect on your credit, and that defeats the goal.

 Kickstart new financial habits